 The tutors in the Writing Center can help you develop strategies for planning, organizing, drafting, and revising papers, reports, or other documents.
 The Writing Center can also help with resumés, scholarship letters, and other writing projects not associated with a specific class.
 Click here for a complete list of our services, or click here if you need help with basic English skills (grammar, usage, punctuation, and sentence structure).

 The Writing Center is also eager to provide support for creative writing projects and is pleased to promote The Rhapsodist, a literary journal for A-B Tech students, faculty, and staff.
 The first issue of The Rhapsodist appeared on campus in spring semester 2012.
 Click here for The Rhapsodist’s submission guidelines.

 There are two ways to get help from the Writing Center:

 Visit the Writing Center in person. . .

-The Writing Center (Holly 125) is open Monday through Thursday from 9 a.m. to 5 p.m. for 50-minute sessions with faculty and peer tutors and on Fridays from 9 a.m. to 2 p.m. for an open-lab session during which you may work on writing assignments and ask questions as needed.
-(Note: The Writing Center is not open on Fridays during the summer 2014 semester.)
+The Writing Center (Holly 125) is open Monday through Thursday from 9 a.m. to 5 p.m. and on Fridays from 9 a.m. to 2 p.m. for scheduled 50-minute tutoring sessions.
+(Note: The Writing Center is not open on Fridays during the summer term.)